 In our Cath Lab we perform the latest interventional procedures to open blocked arteries and re-establish blood flow to the heart.
 These procedures are all performed using cardiac catheterization techniques and include angioplasty, rotational and directional atherectomy, closure of atrial septal defect and patent foramen ovale, septal ablation of hypertrophic cardiomyopathy, valvuloplasty and stent placement.
 Stents, which are tiny, spring-like devices, are the most recent advancement in propping open blocked arteries for an extended period of time, often permanently.

 The Cath Lab is open around the clock to serve both scheduled and emergency patients.
 This is particularly important for heart attack patients, as frequently they are best managed by quickly reopening the blocked artery that caused the event.
-Our Cath Lab staff works closely with our Emergency Department, as well as with surrounding hospitals, utilizing our Life Evac helicopter service when necessary to transport acute heart attack patients to the lab for prompt treatment.
+Our Cath Lab staff works closely with our Emergency Department, as well as with surrounding hospitals, utilizing our Air Medical Transport helicopter service when necessary to transport acute heart attack patients to the lab for prompt treatment.

 The Pauley Heart Center Cath Lab is a regional leader in the evaluation and introduction of new, better treatments for patients who have coronary artery disease.
 We were the first in the area to have a dedicated Cardiac Catheterization Laboratory, the first to perform coronary balloon angioplasty, and are local pioneers in laser angioplasty, rotational and directional atherectomy, and drug eluting stents.
 We are committed to continuing this tradition of innovation and are currently focusing on improving efficiency and safety of guidewire passage by the use of a magnetic guidance system for steering wires; using cath lab based CT to enhance assessment of blockages and cardiac function; and evaluating new drugs used as an adjunct treatment to coronary intervention.